And it is so far, so good for feed producers.

 The findings of a survey FEFAC undertook this week with its members has shown little in the way of impact from COVID-19 related contamination of employees, or self-isolation requirements in European feed mills and adjacent operations.

-“No labor shortage concerns have been triggered by COVID-19 infections yet,” reported Anton van den Brink, spokesperson for the European Feed Manufacturers' Federation (FEFAC).
+“No labor shortage concerns have been triggered by COVID-19 infections yet,” said Anton van den Brink, spokesperson, EU Feed Manufacturers' Federation (FEFAC).

 The World Health Organization (WHO) said on Thursday [Jan 6] that a record 9.5 million COVID-19 cases were registered globally over the last week, a 71% increase from the previous 7-day period.
 However, the number of weekly recorded deaths declined.